dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 that when you start at the company, although you were issued X number of options, you are not entitled to any of those options up front.
 After 1 year (the cliff) 25% of your options will vest - you're now entitled to them.
 Every month after the first year your options will vest monthly.
-You should vest approximately 2% of your remaining options per month for 3 years.
+This means your remaining options vest at approximately 2% per month.
 By the end of year 4 you are 100% vested.
 If at any point during this vesting schedule you are terminated then your unvested options are forfeited immediately.
 You are able to exercise (purchase) any vested shares for a defined period of time